 -> To see more useful information for immigrants such as food or legal representation, check out our Master Resource Guide.

-All New York City residents, ages 10 and up, and regardless of immigration status, can apply for a Government-issued IDNYC card.
-This identification program, launched in 2015, is the largest and most successful in the country.
+All New York City residents, ages 10 and up, and regardless of their immigration status, can apply for a Government-issued IDNYC card.
+This identification program, launched in 2015, is the largest in the country.